python-cmd2/cmd2/docs/features/completion.rst

 parameters.
 See the arg_decorators_ or argparse_completion_ example for a demonstration of how to use the ``completer_method`` parameter.

-When tab-completing flags and/or argument values for a ``cmd2`` command using one of these decorators, ``cmd2`` keeps track of state so that once a flag has already previously been provided, it won't attempt to tab-complete it again.
+When tab completing flags and/or argument values for a ``cmd2`` command using one of these decorators, ``cmd2`` keeps track of state so that once a flag has already previously been provided, it won't attempt to tab complete it again.
 When no completion results exists, a hint for the current argument will be displayed to help the user.